zjb1001/rpcProve/manual.md

 ## Explanation

-- The C server (`rpc_server.c`):
+- The C server (`rpc_server.c` and `rpc.c`):
   - Listens for incoming connections on port 12345.
+  - Registers RPC methods like "echo" and "add".
-  - Handles RPC calls by appending a prefix to the received message and sending it back.
+  - Handles RPC calls by parsing the method name and parameters, executing the appropriate function, and sending back the result.

 - The Python client (`rpc_client.py`):
   - Uses sockets to connect to the RPC server.
   - Provides a `make_rpc_call` function that sends a message to the server and receives the response.

-- When you run the Python script, it makes an RPC call with the message "Hello, RPC!" and prints the response received from the server.
+  - Offers an interactive prompt for the user to make multiple RPC calls.

 This project demonstrates how to create a simple RPC system where a Python client can make calls to a C server over a network connection.
+The server supports multiple RPC methods, and the client allows for interactive use of these methods.